OpenChain-Project/Reference-Material/Education-For-Suppliers/Supplier-Education-Leaflet/supply-chain-education-leaflet-version-2-2024/supply-chain-education-leaflet-version-2_en.md

 The preceding information is fairly general.
 One customer may require certain pieces of information, while a different customer may require other information instead.
 It is important to communicate with your customers regarding the pieces of information they require and the format of them.

-## SPDX project
+## SPDX Project

-SPDX（® Software Package Data Exchange®) project, hosted by the Linux Foundation, has a standardized format for exchanging license information.

-Anyone can use this format, and it is highly recommended for use throughout the supply chain.
-Please find information about this format at:
+SPDX (Software Package Data Exchange) is a project hosted by the Linux Foundation that has developed a standardized format for exchanging license information.
+The SPDX format was published as ISO/IEC 5962:2021 after many years as a de-facto industry standard.
+Anyone can use SPDX and it is highly recommended for use throughout the supply chain.
+Please find information about it at:

 [https://spdx.org/](https://spdx.org/)